Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 Ethical with our accounting?

-Generous with competitors?
+Generous toward competitors?

 Respectful with creditors?